 As a student of our pathology courses, you must ensure you have completed the necessary ‘Prior to practical work placement’ activities listed below before practical work placement can commence.

 - Immunisations and screening

-Health Industry Training uses a range of assessment methods to ensure sufficient evidence can be gathered to demonstrate you can perform the tasks against the specified criteria.
+Health Industry Training uses a range of assessment methods to ensure sufficient evidence can be gathered to demonstrate students can perform the tasks against the specified criteria.
 Assessment methods can include:

 - Short answer questions